keenua/OCR/README.md

 C# optical character recognition library

-A simple example (you can use the your_image.bmp in the repository)
+A simple example (you can use the your_image.bmp from the repository)

 ```C#
 // OCR engine